Mike96Angelo/canvas-shapes/README.md

 CanvasRenderingContext2D Methods for drawing polygons:

-	CanvasRenderingContext2D.strokePolygon(polygon)
+	CanvasRenderingContext2D.strokePolygon(x_polygon,yPoints)
 		where:
-			polygon is a Polygon object
+			x_polygon is a Polygon object
+			yPoints is not included
+			-or-
+			x_polygon is an Array of x coordinates yPoints is an Array of y coordinates
 		does:
 			draws the outline of the polygon

-	CanvasRenderingContext2D.fillPolygon(polygon)
+	CanvasRenderingContext2D.fillPolygon(x_polygon,yPoints)
 		where:
-			polygon is a Polygon object
+			x_polygon is a Polygon object
+			yPoints is not included
+			-or-
+			x_polygon is an Array of x coordinates yPoints is an Array of y coordinates
 		does:
 			draws a filled polygon

-	CanvasRenderingContext2D.clearPolygon(polygon)
+	CanvasRenderingContext2D.clearPolygon(x_polygon,yPoints)
 		where:
-			polygon is a Polygon object
+			x_polygon is a Polygon object
+			yPoints is not included
+			-or-
+			x_polygon is an Array of x coordinates yPoints is an Array of y coordinates
 		does:
 			clears the area contained in the polygon